allensctong/allensctong.github.io/_pages/about.md

   - /about.html
 ---

 My name is Shuaicheng (Allen) Tong.
 I recently graduated from University of California, Los Angeles (UCLA) majoring in [Mathematics of Computation](https://ww3.math.ucla.edu/) and minoring in [Data Science Engineering](https://www.seasoasa.ucla.edu/datasci/).

-I began my academic journey with focuses on Machine Learning, Optimization, and their applications.
+I began my academic journey with heavy focuses on Machine Learning, Optimization, and their applications.
 I later delved in and became proficient in Software Engineering with specializations in Database Systems, Full-stack Development, and Networking.
 Bringing my skills together, I am passionate about building faster algorithms and more interpretable models using rigorous mathematical techniques.

 Outside of school, I spend my free time working out, visitng museums, and watching Star Wars shows.
 Giving back to the community is highly important to me.
 During my undergraduate at UCLA, I volunteered at the [UCLA Statistics Club](http://statistics.ucla.edu/groups/statistics-club-at-ucla/) and [Upsilon Pi Epsilon](https://upe.seas.ucla.edu/tutoring/) where I tutored Mathematics, Statistics, and Computer Science courses.
+I also mentor underclassmen through clubs and LinkedIn.
+Feel free to reach out!

 Coursework
 ======